how to build a low-code MVP

 How to create an MVP with low-code

 So, you’re finally ready to create your MVP using no-code and low-code tools.
-Great!
-Then follow this strategy to bring your product to market quickly and cost-effectively.
+Follow this strategy to bring your product to market quickly and cost-effectively.

 1. Research the market

 • Customer persona.
-You need to understand what people or organizations will use your app, where they’re located, what devices they use, and what their purchasing power is.
+You need to understand who will use your app, where they’re located, what devices they use, and what their purchasing power is.

 • Pains and needs.
-Determine the desires of your target audience.
 Make sure your audience’s problem is significant enough that they’d want to download, use, and pay for a solution.

 • Limitations.
 Study similar solutions to learn about the possible limitations of your app.
-For example, some functions may be ineffective until you have a large number of users.
+For example, some functions may be ineffective until you have many users.
 A good example is a review module or a community feature.

 • Regulations.
 Certain kinds of software must comply with industry-specific regulations.
 These could include HIPAA, GDPR, PCI DSS, etc.